 This licence type is issued to businesses that are service providers, artisans or craftsmen.
 Examples of companies that apply for this type of licence include medical services, beauty salons and repair services.

-Top Considerations to Keep in Mind When Obtaining a Business Licence in Dubai
+Top Considerations to Keep in Mind When Obtaining a Business License in Dubai

-You can obtain your business licence in Dubai by following our step-by-step guide.
+You can obtain your business license in Dubai by following our step-by-step guide.

 1. Categorise Your Business

 Before submitting your business licence application, you must first outline your business activities.
-Depending on the licence you choose, it may be possible to list more than one activity on your application.
+Depending on your chosen licence, listing more than one activity on your application may be possible.

 2. Choose a Company Name

-Choosing a company name in Dubai may require some extra thought, considering the government’s strict naming conventions.
-Business names that contradict your company's activity, perceived as offensive to religion, or refers to political groups are strictly forbidden.
-To view the full list of rules and restrictions when it comes to naming your Dubai business, click here.
+Considering the government's naming conventions, choosing a company name in Dubai may require extra thought.
+Business names that contradict your company's activity are offensive to religion.
+Names referring to political groups are also strictly forbidden.
+To view the full list of rules and restrictions, click here.

 3. How Much you Need to Invest

-Depending on the type of your business, you must have an idea of your investment.
-The cost to obtain your business licence will depend on your business's nature, its size and the free zone you choose to set up in.
-Licence fees are a recurring cost and cost around AED 10,000 to AED 50,000 per year.
+Depending on your business type, you must have an idea of your investment.
+The cost to obtain your business licence will depend on your business's nature, size, and the free zone you choose to set up.
+Licence fees are recurring and cost around AED 20,000 to AED 50,000 per year.

 For a detailed overview of the cost of each licence type, click here.

-Documents Required to Obtain Your Business Licence in Dubai
+Documents Required to Obtain Your Business License in Dubai

 Along with your application, you may need to submit additional documents to obtain your business licence in DMCC:

-- Upload Third Party NOC - Third-party approval may be required for certain regulated business activities.
-If this is the case, please reach out to the relevant third-party authority to receive a No Objection Certificate.
+- Upload Third-Party NOC - Third-party approval may be required for certain regulated business activities.
+If so, please contact the relevant third-party authority to receive a No Objection Certificate.
 Upload the NOCs once received.

-- Upload Bank Letter – If your share capital is more than AED 500,000, please reach out to your preferred bank with the introduction letter provided by DMCC to receive the bank deposit letter.
+- Upload Bank Letter – If your share capital is more than AED 500,000, please contact your preferred bank with the introduction letter provided by DMCC to receive the bank deposit letter.

-- Upload Property Documents – In case your selected property type is not a Flexi Desk, please arrange for the property documents and schedule a meeting with your assigned Business Setup Executive.
+- Upload Property Documents – If your selected property type is not a Flexi Desk, please arrange for the property documents and schedule a meeting with your assigned Business Setup Executive.

 Save on Your Business Licence with DMCC’s Exclusive Packages

-If you are looking to open your company, in one of Dubai’s free zones, DMCC offers two business setup package subscription types that can help you save on your business licence and essential business tools.
+If you want to open your company in one of Dubai’s free zones, DMCC offers four business setup package subscription types to help you save on your business licence and essential business tools.

 *The material provided in this blog is for general information purposes only and is subject to change based on government policy and regulations.